Retail tycoon Ashley to step down at Frasers – Daily Business

 As a parting gift, he is providing £100m of additional funding alongside. and on the same commercial terms, as the group’s existing unsecured borrowing facilities that were announced on 1 December 2021.

-His departure from the board of the group, which also includes Sports Direct and Evans Cycles, comes just a week after the group was re-admitted to the FTSE 100 index of leading shares, marking some good news for the battered retail sector.
+His departure from the board of the group, which also includes Sports Direct and Evans Cycles, comes just a week after the company was re-admitted to the FTSE 100 index of leading shares, marking some good news for the battered retail sector.

 He said: “Since Michael Murray took over the leadership of Frasers Group earlier this year, the business has gone from strength to strength.